Children of the Siege: Summary

 At this period the Bourj al-Barajneh camp was under siege by Amal militia.
 Amal had been set up in 1974 by Musa Sadr and was the closest ally in Lebanon of the Syrian regime of Hafez al-Assad.
 Their tanks bombarded the camp and their snipers attacked the Palestinians.
 The book opens with the description of an Amal sniper attack on a young boy.
 Cutting wrote; "I was appalled by the brutality of Amal."
-By mid-January 1987, the camp starving, some feared a repeat of the 1976 Tel al-Zaatar massacre - when an east Beirut Palestinian refugee camp had been surrounded by the Phalangists, - aided by the Syrians.
+By mid-January 1987, the camp starving, some feared a repeat of the 1976 Tel al-Zaatar massacre - when an east Beirut Palestinian refugee camp had been surrounded by the Phalangists - aided by the Syrians.

-The book is also an account of her meeting the Dutch doctor Ben Alofs and of their growing closeness,- signaled by Alofs bringing her a copy of Ernest Hemingway's A Farewell to Arms - the story of a romance with a British nurse.
+The book is also an account of her meeting the Dutch doctor Ben Alofs and of their growing closeness - signalled by Alofs bringing her a copy of Ernest Hemingway's A Farewell to Arms - the story of a romance with a British nurse.

 Though she arrived for humanitarian reasons by the summer of 1986 she says she had developed a strong sympathy for the Palestinian cause.